syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 ## Licensing errors from version 16.2.0* to 20.3.0*

 ### License key not registered

 The following error message will be shown if a Syncfusion<sup style="font-size:70%">&reg;</sup> license key has not been registered in your application.

-**Error message:** This application was built using a trial version of Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup>.
+**Error Message:** This application was built using a trial version of Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup>.
 Please include a valid license to permanently remove this license validation message.
 You can also obtain a free 30 day evaluation license to temporarily remove this message during the evaluation period.
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/licensing-errors#license-key-not-registered) for more information.

 ![License key not registered](licensing-images/licensing-alert.png)